 You have goals.
 You’re a years-long runner who’s just spent the off-season taking it easy and adapting your routine to the colder conditions outdoors.
-Or, you’re more of a fitness enthusiast who’s dabbled with various training routines, and you’re now set on becoming a runner.
+Or, you’re more of a fitness enthusiast who’s dabbled with various training routines and outdoor exercise, and you’re now set on becoming a runner.
+You'll still need outdoor safety products.
 Wherever you fall along this spectrum, the arrival of spring not only means warmer days and clear sidewalks but also the start of marathon training.

 Unfortunately, many surge ahead in the season without a concrete plan about what to do and how to get there.
 The result, especially after a winter of taking it easy, is a diminished outcome — your times were better last year — or, worse, an injury that’ll keep you away from the pavement for the next few months.

 As far as training for a marathon is concerned, one rule applies no matter what level you’re starting at: Building up strength and momentum takes time, and you’ve got to train for it, even if all you’re doing in the near future is a 5K or half-marathon.